Conan O’Brien is going weekly.

 Deadline reports that the late-night host is ending his nightly TBS talk show “Conan” and will be moving to streamer HBO Max for a new weekly variety show.

-“Conan” has aired since 2010 and will come to an end with the finale of its 10th season in June 2021.
+“Conan” has aired since 2010 and will come to an end with the finale of its 10th season on June 24.

 The host previously fronted “Late Night”, followed by a short tenure on “The Tonight Show”.